rwqfsfasxc100/VelocityPlus/README.md

 # VelocityPlus
 A collection of small QOL changes and additions.

+> [!WARNING]
+> HevLib may be required for some features to function.
+> A download can be found from it's [releases page](https://github.com/rwqfsfasxc100/HevLib/releases/latest)

 ## Features
 * All non-keybind toggles supported by Mod Menu